wooorm/refractor/readme.md

 ## Browser

-I do not suggest using the pre-built files or requiring `refractor` in the browser as that would include a 250kb (90kb GZipped) file.
+I do not suggest using the [pre-bundled][releases] files or requiring `refractor` itself in the browser as that would include a 250kb (90kb GZipped) of code.

-Instead, require `refractor/core.js`, and include only the used highlighters.
+Instead require `refractor/core.js` and include only the needed syntaxes.
 For example:

 ```js
 var refractor = require('refractor/core.js');